 The Company's corporate headquarters are located in London, United Kingdom.
 The Company leases space at this location from Imperial (Forest House) Limited under a ten-year lease, the term of which commenced in September 2015.
 The lease included an option for the Company to lease additional space within a 15-month period, which the Company exercised in October 2016.
 The exercise of the option resulted in a separate new lease agreement with a concurrent term through September 2025.
-The Company has the ability to terminate the lease in September 2020 and the landlord has the option to give notice to terminate the lease from September 2020 onward.
-The Company has measured its right-of-use assets and lease liabilities based on lease terms ending in September 2025, as the Company is reasonably certain it will not terminate the lease prior to September 2025.
-In addition to base rent, the Company is obligated to pay its proportionate share of building operating expenses and real estate taxes in excess of base year amounts.
-These costs are considered to be variable lease payments and are not included in the determination of the lease's right-of-use asset or lease liability.
+The landlord exercised its option to give notice in September 2020 to terminate the Forest House lease and pay the Company a break-lease payment fee in September 2021.
+The Company recorded a \$1.3 million gain upon the notice of lease termination and lease incentive receivable of \$1.2 million as of September 30, 2020.